AnLoMinus/Anlominus/HashTags/Cyber.md

 #DDoS
 - An acronym that stands for distributed denial of service – a form of cyber attack.
 - This attack aims to make a service such as a website unusable by “flooding” it with malicious traffic or data from multiple sources (often botnets).

+#Encryption
+- The process of encoding data to prevent theft by ensuring the data can only be accessed with a key.

+#BYOD (Bring Your Own Device)
+- Refers to a company security policy that allows for employees’ personal devices to be used in business.
+- A BYOD policy sets limitations and restrictions on whether or not a personal phone or laptop can be connected over the corporate network.

+#Pen-testing
+- Short for “penetration testing,” this practice is a means of evaluating security using hacker tools and techniques with the aim of discovering vulnerabilities and evaluating security flaws.

+#Social Engineering
+- A technique used to manipulate and deceive people to gain sensitive and private information.
+- Scams based on social engineering are built around how people think and act.
+- So, once a hacker understands what motivates a person’s actions, they can usually retrieve exactly what they’re looking for – like financial data and passwords.

+#Clickjacking
+- A hacking attack that tricks victims into clicking on an unintended link or button, usually disguised as a harmless element.

+#Deepfake
+- An audio or video clip that has been edited and manipulated to seem real or believable.
+- The most dangerous consequence of the popularity of deepfakes is that they can easily convince people into believing a certain story or theory that may result in user-behavior with a bigger impact as in political or financial.

+#White / #Black / and more Hats ..
+ - When speaking in cyber security terms, the differences in hacker “hats” refers to the intention of the hacker.
+For example:

+#White hat: Breaches the network to gain sensitive information with the owner’s consent – making it completely legal.
+  - This method is usually employed to test infrastructure vulnerabilities.

+#Black hat: Hackers that break into the network to steal information that will be used to harm the owner or the users without consent.
+  - It’s entirely illegal.
+We’ve only covered the tip of the iceberg as far as cyber security terms, but this will get you started.
+  - Take the steps now to ensure that you and your business are protected – knowledge is power!
+  - Check back with Cybint for any follow-up tips and advice by signing up for our mailing list below.